KARNATISAITHARUN/documentation/using-inspect-protect/using-cli/authenticating.md

 When you run `sl auth` without any arguments you are prompted for the credientials:

 * ShiftLeft **Organization ID**
-* ShiftLeft **Upload Token**
+* ShiftLeft **Access Token**

 Alternatively using `sl auth --org "$ORG" --token "$TOKEN"` with the same values is possible too and for ease of use this is also what is provided in the ShiftLeft Dashboard on the Account page.

-Once authenticated, the CLI creates the local file `$HOME/.shiftleft/config.json` that contains your Organization ID and Upload Token.
+Once authenticated, the CLI creates the local file `$HOME/.shiftleft/config.json` that contains your Organization ID and Access Token.
 The CLI requires this file to use ShiftLeft Inspect and run the `sl analyze` command.
 If the `$HOME` environment variable is not set locally, use the following path: `/etc/shiftleft/config.json`.

 ## Using Environment Variables to Authenticate